Community Guide

 • what machine you trust

-• what can call tools
+• what can reach the Gateway

 Understanding that is the difference between “I installed it” and “I know what I am running.”